Murrow Turning Over in His Grave

 "Murrow Turning Over in His Grave" is the second track on Fleetwood Mac's 2003 album Say You Will.
 It was written and sung by Lindsey Buckingham.
-Similar to the first few tracks on Say You Will, its lyrics are politically charged, with Sal Cinquemani of Slant Magazine labeling "Murrow" as "an anti-media tirade".
+The lyrics to the song are politically charged, with Sal Cinquemani of Slant Magazine labeling the song as "an anti-media tirade".
 The song references Edward R. Murrow, a mid-20th century American newsman known for his honesty and integrity.